wafiyulahdi-port/Python_Scrape_Visionplus/README.md

-# Python_Scrape_visionplus
+# Scrape_Selenium_visionplus
-This repository contains a simple web scraping script for extracting data from visionplus.
+This repository contains a simple web scraping script for extracting data from visionplus using selenium.
 This is 2023 Project